 Assembling the right transaction team early in the process ensures that every component of the sale—tax structuring, legal protection, and financial presentation is optimized before negotiations begin.
 Advisors must have proven experience in transactional work, with a track record of guiding deals through regulatory, financial, and industry-specific complexities.
 A generalist is rarely sufficient when the stakes include millions in exit value.

-The team should operate with clear roles and coordinated communication.
+The team should operate with clear roles and coordinated communication to ensure effective collaboration and teamwork.
 A seasoned CPA will normalize earnings and prepare defensible adjustments, while legal counsel structures terms that address indemnification, non-compete provisions, and closing contingencies.
 An M&A advisor with sector knowledge can help identify qualified buyers, manage offer pacing, and maintain transaction momentum.
 Firms with integrated service models—such as those offered by Rogerson Business Services—provide continuity and reduce the risk of misaligned advice.

 Final Thoughts

 Navigating a business exit requires more than financial acumen—it demands strategic foresight across operations, legal positioning, and interpersonal dynamics.
-Sellers who take a methodical approach anchored in preparation and market awareness consistently outperform peers who rely on intuition alone.
+Sellers who take a methodical approach, anchored in preparation and market awareness, consistently outperform those who rely on intuition alone.
 The distinction lies in readiness: aligning critical functions with buyer expectations before the first conversation begins.

 Buyers place a premium on businesses that present a coherent, risk-mitigated growth story.
 This includes demonstrating control over customer retention, establishing leadership succession, and showcasing contract durability.
 A deal built on substance, not just numbers—signals to buyers that the business can thrive without disruption post-sale.
 The depth and consistency of execution across these areas define perceived value as much as revenue or profit trends.